 Pat resides in Newburyport with his wife, Nancy, and two children, Emily (12) and Colin (9).
 He spends most of his free time either volunteering or cheering at his kids’ many sports games and activities.
 In the spring, Pat coaches both of their lacrosse teams and serves as president of the Newburyport Youth Lacrosse Association.
 He enjoys summers spent with friends and family at the beach, on the golf course, or on his mountain bike.
 The fall is consumed with carting kids from football to soccer to lacrosse and back again.
 After the snow has fallen, however, is when Pat and his family are truly the happiest.
 They are avid skiers and luckily get to spend several weeks per year visiting family in Sun Valley, Idaho.
 When not skiing out West, the Fuller family can typically be found on the slopes of Sugarbush, Vermont.
 Pat has also been collecting wine for close to 20 years.
 His collection is not very large because he tends to taste more than save, but he’s still waiting for the right moment to open his prized bottle of 1995 Caymus Select.
 If you’ve got a favorite wine, Pat would love to hear about it!

 Sheila lives on Plum Island with her husband, Kevin.
 They have four children and a cat, Chloe.
 Like many 50-somethings, Sheila and Kevin are adjusting to an empty nest.
-Their youngest daughter, Carly (23), is a senior at UMass Amherst and graduates in May 2019.
-She plans to return to Copenhagen in August for 2 more years and another degree.
+Their youngest daughter, Carly (23), graduated from UMass Amhert in May 2019 and returned to Copenhagen for 2 more years and another degree.
 Derek (28) moved to San Diego in late 2018.
 He is bartending, gloating about the weather, and slowly looking for his next startup job.
 Evan (30) lives in Battery Park, NYC, with his wife, Harriet just bought their first home in Jersey City, NJ.
 They got married in Amsterdam in June 2019 and Sheila posted a few pictures from one of the happiest days of her life!
 Devin (31) lives in NH with his wife, Melissa, and their 3 kids: Jack, 12; Maisy, 18 months; and Paxton who was born in March 2019.